camhoops0001/dog-books/README.md

-# This is a WebApi meant to utilize two seperate backend API's.
+# This is a WebApi meant to utilize two separate backend API's.

 Dog API